telemething/PX4GettingStarted_DS2020/Outline.md

 	- QGroundControl
 	"QGroundControl is a ground station, which runs on a computer separate from the PX4 mobile platform.
-You can use it to peform pretty much any task you need to interact with the flight controller and most other hardware mounted on the mobile platform."
+You can use it to peform pretty much any task you need to configure the flight controller and most other hardware mounted on the mobile platform.
+In addition to configuration the FC can also be used for monitoring and mission tasks."
 	"There are several operations which need to be performed prior to flight.
 The standard procedure is to connect the flight controller (on the mobile frame) to a computer via USB and then use QGroundControl to perform those operations.
 Some typical things to perform: airframe selection, sensor orientation calibration, radio channel